-4.1 Payment shall be made in accordance with Article 15 of Annex A2 option no. 2, as set out in Article 15.1.
+4.1 Payment shall be made in accordance with Article 15 of Annex A2 option no Article 15.1. o.
+2, as set out in

+Initial pre-financing payment: EUR []

+Further pre-financing payment(s): EUR []

-17 Name of the Beneficiary and Beneficiary administration benefiting from the Twinning Grant Contract.
+25 Name of the Beneficiary and Beneficiary administration benefiting from the Twinning Grant Contract.

-Initial pre-financing payment: [] EUR

-Further pre-financing payment(s): [] EUR

 (subject to the provisions of Annex A2)

-Balance of the final amount of the (subject to the provisions of Annex A2): EUR
+Balance of the final amount of the (subject to the provisions of Annex A2):

-Lor